anbox-cloud/discourse-docs/howto/anbox/develop-platform.md

    This command rewrites the Anbox runtime configuration to use the new `minimal` platform instead of the default one.

-1. Restart Anbox inside the container:
+1. Restart Anbox inside the instance:

         amc exec "${id}" -- systemctl restart anbox

-1. When the Anbox runtime was restarted, verify from the container system log that it now uses the new `minimal` platform:
+1. When the Anbox runtime was restarted, verify from the instance system log that it now uses the new `minimal` platform:

         amc logs "${id}"